yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

 ## How To Use

-**Available in this Github repository are the necessary MATLAB scripts designed for 3D cell counting in STPT-imaged whole mouse brains.
-However, to execute the main pipeline code ***RUN_THIS_FILE.m***, all downloaded scripts from this repository, installed software, and reference atlas files must be gathered in one parent directory.
-The code is written with a specific folder structure, which can be found by viewing/downloading the code package [here].**

 ### Pixel Classification for Cell Segmentation using ilastik
 > The Pixel Classification workflow categorizes pixels by utilizing both pixel features and user annotations.
 This workflow provides flexibility in choosing from a range of generic pixel features, including smoothed pixel intensity, edge filters, and texture descriptors.
 After selecting the desired features, a Random Forest classifier is trained interactively using user annotations.